ClaireFraser121/Console-Finances/README.md

 ## Running the Code

-To see the results of my analysis, I ran the code in a JavaScript environment like a browser's developer console.
+To see the results of my analysis, I ran the code in the JavaScript environment using the Google Chrome DevTools.
+Then selected Inspect, and then navigated to the Console tab.
 The financial analysis was displayed there, giving me a clear view of how well my code was performing.

 ## Example Output